 Enter the classroom and FILL IN ALL SEATS FROM THE FRONT OF THE ROOM.
 You must bring your student ID and a #2 pencil and eraser.
 Scantron exam forms will be provided.
-No calculators, phones, or other electronic devices are required or allowed, and no hats or hoods.
-ALL personal items must be CLOSED and placed on the floor UNDER your seat or at the front of the room.
+No calculators, phones, or other electronic devices are required or allowed, and no hats or hoods (we want to see where you are looking).
+ALL personal items must be CLOSED and placed on the floor UNDER your seat.
 Make sure your phone is turned OFF and put away.
 Once you leave the room, you may NOT return to the room until the exam is over.

-Each exam will consist of multiple-choice questions, and will include questions taken from the lecture AND the textbook or other assigned readings.
 Always choose the BEST answer even though it might not be perfect.
 There should be one best answer for each question.
 For the midterm exams only, the exam key will be posted on Ted, usually within 24 hours after the exam.